coydog/tpstat.py/README.md

 Some features are still works in progress.
 This includes mount point lookup and network device support.

-Invoke it on the command line with a list of block devices to monitor:
+Invoke it on the command line with -i and/or -b.
+Each of these options takes a comma-delimited list of devices as an argument:

-  `tpmon.py sda sdc sdb3 sdb2 sdb`
+  `tpmon.py -b sda,sdc,sdb3,sdb2,sdb -i eth0,eth1`

 This was written largely as an exercise to help me learn curses and Python OOP, so it may be rough around the edges.
 Feel free to report bugs.